Fall River Guard Station

 About

-Fall River Guard Station is a rustic historic cabin situated on the banks of the spring-fed Fall River in Deschutes National Forest.
-Built by the Civilian Conservation Corps in the 1930s in the Cascadia architectural style typical of the Pacific Northwest Region, this single-story structure originally served as an outpost for fighting forest fires.
-The 600-square-foot cabin features two bedrooms, a kitchen, and living room, accommodating up to 5 guests with one full bed, one twin bed, and a two-person futon.
-The cabin is equipped with propane-powered amenities including heat, refrigerator, lights, and stove.
-A picnic table is provided for outdoor dining, and a vault toilet is located on the premises.
-Guests must bring their own water, as none is available on-site, along with sleeping bags or bedding, towels, food, and cooking utensils.
-For the 2025 season, no kitchenware is provided.
-The location offers exceptional recreational opportunities.
-Fall River, flowing adjacent to the cabin, is open exclusively to fly-fishing and hosts brook, brown, and rainbow trout, as well as native whitefish below the falls.
-The Fall River Trail is accessible from the guard station, winding through lodgepole and ponderosa pine forests along the river.
-The surrounding landscape showcases the volcanic geology and diverse ecosystems of central Oregon, with nearby attractions including the Cascade Lakes Scenic Byway, Newberry National Volcanic Monument, and Lava Lands Visitor Center in Bend.
+Fall River Guard Station is a historic cabin rental situated beneath a canopy of lodgepole pine on the banks of the spring-fed Fall River in Deschutes National Forest.
+Built by the Civilian Conservation Corps in the 1930s, this 600-square-foot single-story cabin was originally used as a fire lookout outpost and showcases the Cascadia architectural style of the Pacific Northwest.
+The cabin features two bedrooms, a kitchen, and living room with sleeping accommodations for up to five guests including one full bed, a twin bed, and a two-person futon.
+All appliances run on propane including the heater, refrigerator, lights, and stove.
+A vault toilet is located outside, and a picnic table is provided for outdoor dining.
+Guests must bring their own drinking water, bedding, towels, and cleaning supplies.
+The guard station offers exceptional fly-fishing access at the headwaters of Fall River, which contains brook, brown, and rainbow trout.
+The Fall River Trail is accessible directly from the property, winding through lodgepole and ponderosa pine along the river.
+Nearby attractions include Newberry National Volcanic Monument and the Cascade Lakes Scenic Byway.

 Directions